j-baker/l1c/PAIN_POINTS.md

 3. The HOL manual and HOL-interaction indicate that it's acceptable to use mosml with HOL.
 It's not.
 It's really slow.

 4. When building HOL on OS X with Poly and Homebrew, there's a quirk since poly requires a custom compiler flag.
 This could be put in the build instructions explicitly?

+5. A link to Tactic in HOL-interaction would be really useful.
+I've only just found it.